Cost considerations drive airframes farther from home markets for services.

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Where are Labor Rates (and Airframes) Going?".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Where are Labor Rates (and Airframes) Going?".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.